pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 1. [Log in to GitHub](https://github.com/login/).

-1. [Create an SSH Key](/ssh-keys#generate-ssh-key) if you don't already have one  associated with your GitHub account > [add your SSH Key to GitHub](https://github.com/settings/ssh/new).
+1. [Create an SSH Key](/ssh-keys#generate-ssh-key) if you don't already have one associated with your GitHub account and [add your SSH Key to GitHub](https://github.com/settings/ssh/new).

 1. Click [**Start Project**](https://github.com/new) if this is your first time logging in to GitHub.
 Otherwise click [**New**](https://github.com/new) in the **Repositories** sidebar on the left.